fardatalab/Blog/BlueField2-Setup-on-CloudLab.md

 ## Scalable Functions
 All the operations below are performed on BF-2

+if needed, `mst start; mst status` to find mst devices

 - Make sure BF-2 is in the SmartNIC (Embedded Function) mode: `mlxconfig -d /dev/mst/mt41686_pciconf0 q | grep -i internal_cpu_model`  (41692 for BF-3)
   - Expected result is EMBEDDED_CPU(1)
   - Otherwise, make the change with `mlxconfig -d /dev/mst/mt41686_pciconf0 s INTERNAL_CPU_MODEL=1` and power cycle the machine
 - To enable scalable functions (SFs), change the PCIe address for each port by `mlxconfig -d 0000:03:00.0 s PF_BAR2_ENABLE=0 PER_PF_NUM_SF=1 PF_TOTAL_SF=236 PF_SF_BAR_SIZE=10`

+   - `devlink dev eswitch set pci/[0000:03:00.0] mode switchdev` if it says something about eswitch mode
    - Power cycle the machine after the change

 - `devlink dev show` to check the sfnum to use, the sfnum value in the next command should be the largest shown + 1